jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ##<a name="first-pass"></a> Create a skeleton dictionary.

-The following `for` loop will generate a python dictionary whose keys are the charter numbers, and whose values are a nested dictionary that has fields for all the metadata we want to store for each charter. so it has the form:
+We'll start by generating a python dictionary whose keys are the charter numbers, and whose values are a nested dictionary that has fields for some of the metadata we want to store for each charter.
+So it will have the form:

 ```python
 charters = {